bustle/mobiledoc-kit/README.md

 #### Demo

-There is a demo app that uses content-kit and ember-content-kit in `demo/`.
+There is a demo app that uses the Mobiledoc kit via the [ember-mobiledoc-editor](https://github.com/bustlelabs/ember-mobiledoc-editor) in `demo/`.
 To run the demo:

  * `cd demo/ && npm install && bower install`
  * `ember serve` (shut down your broccoli server if it is already running on port 4200)